 The Gulf Coast Region of the country is home to a number of popular casino resorts.
 Most of these land-based gambling venues are located in the Biloxi area of Mississippi.

-If a Los Angeles-based gaming company is successful in its plans, a brand new casino venue would be built near New Orleans in Louisiana.
+If a Los Angeles-based gaming company is successful in its plans, a brand new casino venue would be built near New Orleans with a Louisiana sportsbook.

 Peninsula Pacific Entertainment (P2E) currently holds a Louisiana casino license in Bossier City.
 This license was tied to DiamondJacks Casino & Hotel.
 It was purchased in June of 2016.